RHE24/Loottables-for-Epoch-1.0.6.1-Legacy-1.0.5.1/README.md

 Like this:
 DZE_MissionLootTable = true; //Custom Loot Tables

-then go to you description.ext and paste this:
+then go to your description.ext and paste this:

 #include "MegaLoot\CfgBuildingLoot.hpp"

 at the top of your description.ext

-thats it you are done
+thats it, you are done

 Now happy Looting